huangs-nyc/falling-marbles-esp32/README.md

 After the code is uploaded successfully, the display should have round balls of different colors scattering, slowing down/going off screen, and then a white circle filling the screen.
 After it fully covers the screen, the display loops.

+Ensure that there is a power source for the ESP32 display: battery, computer, etc.

 # Demonstration
 Once the code is uploaded, the display should look like this: